MKT-Playbook/Hub/README.md

 # Welcome to the MKT Playbook (git)hub!

 Hey there!
 Fancy seeing you here.
 Welcome to the official MKT Playbook hub.
-A place where you can report bugs, request new features or ask questions.
+A place where you can report bugs, request new features, or ask questions.
 Check out the sections down below to get started.

 ## I found a bug!
 What now?

 Great!
 Well, great that you found your way here.
 Not so great that you are experiencing an issue.
 But don't worry!
-Rescue is only a couple of clicks away!
+Rescue is only a few clicks away!

 ### Search for existing bugs